 The software development cycles don't end just after we develop and deploy the application.
 Another crucial step is providing support and maintenance of the web solution.

 Over time, everything changes.
 New features appear, programming languages are updated, and browsers are enhanced.
-To ensure that the web application is still functioning according to the latest trends, our developers and DevOps specialists maintain it.
+Our developers and DevOps specialists maintain it to ensure that the web application is still functioning according to the latest web development trends.

 Typically, maintenance includes aspects of the testing and development phases of the life cycle.
 For example, QAs perform regression tests to ensure compatibility when creating new functionality.
 Also, DevOps assess the system performance regularly.
 Moreover, our developers make improvements that meet user and business requirements.